gordonturner/etsy-open-api-client/docs/ShopListingApi.md

     String itemDimensionsUnit = "in"; // String | A string defining the units used to measure the dimensions of the product.
 Default value is null.
     Boolean isPersonalizable = true; // Boolean | When true, this listing is personalizable.
 The default value is null.
     Boolean personalizationIsRequired = true; // Boolean | When true, this listing requires personalization.
 The default value is null.
 Will only change if is_personalizable is 'true'.
-    Integer personalizationCharCountMax = 56; // Integer | This an integer value representing the maximum length for the personalization message entered by the buyer.
+    Long personalizationCharCountMax = 56L; // Long | This an integer value representing the maximum length for the personalization message entered by the buyer.
 Will only change if is_personalizable is 'true'.
     String personalizationInstructions = "personalizationInstructions_example"; // String | A string representing instructions for the buyer to enter the personalization.
 Will only change if is_personalizable is 'true'.
-    List<Integer> productionPartnerIds = Arrays.asList(); // List<Integer> | An array of unique IDs of production partner ids.
+    List<Long> productionPartnerIds = Arrays.asList(); // List<Long> | An array of unique IDs of production partner ids.
-    List<Integer> imageIds = Arrays.asList(); // List<Integer> | An array of numeric image IDs of the images in a listing, which can include up to 10 images.
+    List<Long> imageIds = Arrays.asList(); // List<Long> | An array of numeric image IDs of the images in a listing, which can include up to 10 images.
     Boolean isSupply = true; // Boolean | When true, tags the listing as a supply product, else indicates that it's a finished product.
 Helps buyers locate the listing under the Supplies heading.
 Requires 'who_made' and 'when_made'.
     Boolean isCustomizable = true; // Boolean | When true, a buyer may contact the seller for a customized order.
 The default value is true when a shop accepts custom orders.
 Does not apply to shops that do not accept custom orders.
     Boolean shouldAutoRenew = true; // Boolean | When true, renews a listing for four months upon expriation.
 If set to true when previously false, etsy.com renews the listing before it expires, but the renewal period starts immidiately rather than extending the listing's expiration date.
 Any unused time remaining on the listing is lost.
 Renewals result in charges to a user's bill.